 Hello Fellow Readers,

-Cedar and hemlock mulch is said to have fewer mold spores as compared to other hardwood mulches and doesn’t break down as quickly.
-A question came up during my recent lecture at the Springfest Garden Show if there is a risk of spreading hemlock woolly adelgid (HWA) by using hemlock mulch.
+Cedar and hemlock mulch is said to have fewer mold spores than other hardwood mulches and doesn’t break down as quickly.
+During my recent lecture at the Springfest Garden Show, A question was whether there is a risk of spreading hemlock woolly adelgid (HWA) by using hemlock mulch.
 Woolly adelgids are tiny insects that feed on sap on the twigs at the base of hemlock needles.
 It looks like white powder on the foliage.
 It has devastated native stands and residential hemlocks, but the problem has dramatically improved, and hemlocks are once again readily used in the landscape.

 On a personal note: